anquanscan/sec-tools/README.md

 [SocialScraper](https://github.com/Aravindha1234u/SocialScraper): Social Scraper is a python tool meant for Detection of Child Predators/Cyber Harassers on Social Media
 [Disclosures](https://github.com/jdgregson/Disclosures): My publically disclosed vulnerability reports.
 [Computer-Science-Engineering](https://github.com/comidan/Computer-Science-Engineering): Collection of all courses, and their materials, attended at Politecnico di Milano during both Bachelor level degree and Master level degree in Engineering, Computer Science Engineering
 [boofuzz](https://github.com/jtpereyda/boofuzz): A fork and successor of the Sulley Fuzzing Framework
+[rabid](https://github.com/Orange-Cyberdefense/rabid): :cookie: A CLI tool and library allowing to simply decode all kind of BigIP cookies.